google/zetasql/docs/functions-and-operators.md

 **Description**

-Takes a single KLL16 sketch as `BYTES` and returns a selected `number` of quantiles.
+Takes a single KLL sketch as `BYTES` and returns a selected `number` of quantiles.
 The output is an `ARRAY` containing the exact minimum value from the input data that you used to initialize the sketch, each approximate quantile, and the exact maximum value from the initial input data.
 This is a scalar function, similar to `KLL_QUANTILES.MERGE_INT64`, but scalar rather than